 Toxic and dangerous.
 Two words that describe some of the ingredients present in modern paints.
 They’re bad for human health and damaging to the environment.

 The ingredients that give paint its colour often contain cadmium, chromium and lead.
-Binders, which hold the paint together, can contain what are known as volatile organic compounds (VOCs).
+Binders, which hold the paint together, sometimes contain volatile organic compounds (VOCs).
 This is a category of elements that includes benzene and formaldehyde.
 These harmful ingredients are also often present in the carriers which disperse the binders within the paint.

-Once the paint pot lid is lifted and the paint applied to a surface, highly toxic particles escape into the atmosphere, where they can remain a danger to health for years.
+Once you open the pot and apply the paint to a surface, highly toxic particles escape into the atmosphere.
+Where they can remain a danger to health for years.

-The list of problems VOCs can cause is a long and worrying one: kidney infections, headaches, asthma and cancer are just some of the diseases and afflictions thought to be caused by them.
+The list of problems VOCs can cause is a long and worrying one: kidney infections, headaches, asthma and cancer are just some of the diseases and afflictions on the list.
 Small wonder that paint manufacturers are eager to find a non-toxic, eco-friendly paint alternative.

 Legislation designed to protect the environment and human health has certainly forced manufacturers of toxic paints to cut down the VOCs present in their products.
 But there is still no regulation compelling paints to be totally VOC-free.

-Change, therefore, is being driven by consumer demand.
+Consumer demand is at the forefront of change.
 Stop buying toxic paint and the manufacturers will soon stop making it.

 Many are already releasing non-toxic paint alternatives, which is definitely a step in the right direction.
-But this new wave of eco-friendly paint is best labelled ‘less toxic’ rather than ‘fully non-toxic’, because VOCs are still present in many of the paint formulas.
+To label this new wave of eco-friendly paint as 100% ‘non-toxic’ is wrong.
+‘Less toxic’ is a better description because many paint formulas still contain VOCs.